-Introducing a slot reservation system would provide a monetary incentive relating to the actual & effective use of airport infrastructure, and discourage the late hand-back of slots, by charging a fee for slots that were not cancelled by the Historic Baseline Date and not eventually used, except in the permitted cases under Article 10(4) of the Slot Regulation6.
-It would also assist in reducing excessive overbidding for slots7, a key priority for airports so as to ensure accurate demand data, efficient airport resource planning, allow fair access to slots for other airlines and enable slot retiming.
-The implementation of a slot reservation system should be revenue neutral for the airport and administered through the existing charging system.
-This system would also incentivise airlines to hand back their slots in time in order to allow reallocation of the slot to another carrier.
-This would go a long way in making best use of existing airport capacity and allocating significant blocks of new capacity.
-Likewise, a robust, consistent and transparent sanctions regime would serve to improve slot performance.
+Introducing a slot reservation system would provide a monetary incentive relating to the actual & effective use of airport infrastructure and discourage the late hand-back of slots by charging a fee for slots that were not cancelled by the Historic Baseline Date and not eventually used, except in the permitted cases under Article 10(4) of the Slot Regulation.
+It would also assist in reducing excessive overbidding for slots, a key priority for airports to ensure accurate demand data and efficient airport resource planning, allow fair access to slots for other airlines and enable slot retiming.
+Implementing a slot reservation system should be revenue-neutral for the airport and administered through the existing charging system.
+This system would also incentivise airlines to return their slots in time to allow slot reallocation to another carrier.
+This would go a long way in making the best use of existing airport capacity and allocating significant blocks of new capacity.
+Likewise, a robust, consistent and transparent sanctions regime